lkwhite/Quoncierge/README.md

 Automate initializing reproducible **Quarto + Jupyter + GitHub** projects.

 ## ⏩ TLDR Use
 Edit `setup.sh` to add your GitHub details.
-Run `bash setup.sh <project-name>`, and get to coding in Positron!
+Then run `bash setup.sh <project-name>`, and get to coding in Positron!

 ## 🧠 Motivation